 Some of you may know that my goal this year is to produce 100 positive stories.
 And if you read my earlier blog, you know that I bought equipment to produce videos.
 I bought everything used for just a few hundred dollars and have been able to produce a solid number of videos reaching millions of views.
 It’s nice to see that it’s possible to get good messages out there with very little equipment, without constant upgrades of stuff, and without spending a lot of money.

 In Essen, Germany, Europe’s Green Capital of 2017, I met with Mayor Thomas Kufen.
 I gave him a reusable Klean Kanteen water bottle and he committed to using it to lead by example in showing how we can all create much less waste.
 That was a brand-new water bottle, which is sort of like I got something new, except I didn’t.
 That’s a gray area, I guess.
 You can see the water bottle in my hand that was given to me in London.

 Most people who know me know I’m not one for material gifts, but Jenny in Essen, Germany, brought me the most thoughtful one that I had received in a while.
 She brought me homemade dumpster jam!
 It was made 100% from ingredients she rescued from grocery store dumpsters including strawberries, raspberries, and even the sugar.
 And of course, the jar was repurposed as well!

 It was very delicious and I was very grateful for Jenny’s thoughtfulness.
 She proved that day that there are so many ways that we can give to each other without needing to spend money or waste anything.

-Also in Orleans, one of the Elementary schools invited me to spend time with the students.
-We did a little reuse activity where they made all sort of different art and toys out of used materials and materials from the recycle bin.
+Also in Orleans, one of the elementary schools invited me to spend time with the students.
+We did a little reuse activity where they made all sorts of different art and toys out of used materials and materials from the recycle bin.
 It was very cute and very nice to see the philosophy of reuse being instilled in the youth.

 My bottle is on the left with the cap off.
 The bottle she gifted me is on the right.